odriverobotics/ODrive/getting-started.md

 3. Install the ODrive tools by typing `pip install odrive` <kbd>Enter</kbd>
 4. Plug in a USB cable into the microUSB connector on ODrive, and connect it to your PC.
 5. Use the [Zadig](http://zadig.akeo.ie/) utility to set ODrive driver to libusb-win32.
   * Check 'List All Devices' from the options menu, and select 'ODrive 3.x Native Interface (Interface 2)'.
-With the Odrive selected in the device list choose 'libusb-win32' from the target driver list and select the large 'install driver' button.
+With that selected in the device list choose 'libusb-win32' from the target driver list and then press the large 'install driver' button.

 ### Linux/macOS